bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Cache Common Files</h4>

-Another way to help cut down HTTP requests, and to serve up pages faster, is to cache common files.
+<p>Another way to help cut down HTTP requests, and to serve up pages
+faster, is to cache common files.
 When a page loads for the first time specific files may then be cached.
 Now the browser doesn't have to request the same files again on repeating visits for quite some time.
-How long a period of time is up to you, all depending on how long you would like users to hold on to specific file types.
+How long a period of time is up to you, all depending on how long you would like users to hold on to specific file types.</p>

-As with gzipping files, setting the expires headers for caching files can be set within the .htaccess file.
+<p>As with gzipping files, setting the expires headers for caching files
+can be set within the .htaccess file.
 And again, the HTML5 Boilerplate team is one step ahead of us.
-In their Apache Server Configs there is a file specifically for setting up expires headers.
+In their Apache Server Configs there is a file specifically for setting up expires headers.</p>

-Images, videos, web fonts, and common media types are often cached for a month, while CSS and JavaScript files are often cached for a year.
+<p>Images, videos, web fonts, and common media types are often cached for a
+month, while CSS and JavaScript files are often cached for a year.
 Should the CSS, or any other file, change more often than once each year the file name will need to be changed, preferably versioned, in order to be loaded.
-Alternatively, the expires headers can be changed to a smaller period of time.
+Alternatively, the expires headers can be changed to a smaller period of time.</p>

 ```
  1  ExpiresByType text/css "access plus 1 year"